Callaway Gardens: Outside management

 William R. "Bill" Doyle, III was hired in June 2015 to replace Edward Callaway.
-He had just turned 60 and wanted to find a leader with "expertise to take the gardens and resort to the next level with new programming and branding efforts".
+Callaway had just turned 60 and wanted to find a leader with "expertise to take the gardens and resort to the next level with new programming and branding efforts".
 Doyle had 25 years of experience in the Hospitality industry, including Brasstown Valley Resort in Young Harris, Georgia, Wild Adventures in Valdosta, Georgia and Dollywood.
 Edward Callaway remained a trustee of the Ida Cason Callaway Foundation.

+Bicycle trails throughout the gardens were upgraded in 2016 at a cost of approximately $750,000.

+In early 2017, about 11 acres of 60-year-old timber was clear cut.
+Doyle stated that it was done to open the views from the Lodge/Spa.

+Niles Bolton Associates were hired to landscape the open area.
+Doyle did not comment on the tree income or provide a project cost but claimed it "would not be inexpensive".

-The gardens closed temporarily following Hurricane Irma in 2017, as it downed hundreds of trees and left the area without power.
+The gardens closed temporarily following Hurricane Irma in September 2017, as it downed hundreds of trees and left the area without power.
 Cleanup lasted more than a week.

-Casons' Tap Room is Callaway Gardens' newest eating and drinking establishment just outside the Lodge.
+Cason’s Tap Room is Callaway Gardens’ newest eating and drinking establishment just outside the Lodge.
 It opened February 5, 2018, on the birthday of founder Cason J Callaway.
-In addition to the standard menu served at all restaurants in the Lodge complex, craft beers (including their own, Casons); "handcrafted" (specialty) cocktails; and an extensive wine menu, including their own Callaway Family Wines, are offered.
+In addition to the standard menu served at all restaurants in the Lodge complex, craft beers (including their own, Cason’s); "handcrafted" (specialty) cocktails; and an extensive wine menu, including their own Callaway Family Wines, are offered.
 Patrons can sit inside or outside on the patio, depending on the weather.

 During Doyle's tenure he closed two popular major attractions that had been open for 30+ years: Sibley Horticultural Center.
 This brought some criticism.

 Doyle resigned effective July 8, 2019, to return to a previous employer, Herschend Family Entertainment.
 He briefly remained a trustee of the Ida Cason Callaway Foundation and assisted in the search for his replacement.

 Garland E. Horton, III was hired as President/CEO in 2019 and continues as of 2022.